-We would highly recommend watching a video where the future of SCM is explained.
+We highly recommend watching a video where the future of SCM is explained.

 Why?
-Because you’ll see that to keep up with the competition in the near future, you most likely will need to digitalize your supply chain system.
+Because you’ll see that to keep up with the competition in the near future, you will most likely need to digitize your supply chain system.

 So, the functionality of Supply Chain Management can include: